ghiscoding/slickgrid-universal/README.md

 ### Frameworks using this monorepo
   - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) starting with version `>=3.x`
   - [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) starting with version `>=3.x`
-  - [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) is to use it with plain JavaScript or TypeScript without targeting any particular framework and here some demos using it
+  - [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) is meant to be used with plain JavaScript/TypeScript that is without targeting any particular framework, below are demos using it
     - [Webpack-Demo-Vanilla-Bundle](https://ghiscoding.github.io/slickgrid-universal) - internal demo with Material Design theme & Salesforce themes
     - [Slickgrid-Universal-Vite-Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) - Slickgrid-Universal demo with ViteJS